 What Does ISBN Stand for?

-It stands for International Standard Book Number and every book must have one to be sold.
+It stands for International Standard Book Number, and every book must have one to be sold.

 According to ISBN.org,

 The ISBN’s purpose is to create a unique identity for your book so you can sell it.
-This is essential for book dealers, libraries, and other sources to be able to find and identify specific books.
+This uniqueness is essential for book dealers, libraries, and other sources to be able to find and identify specific books.

 Where Do You Get an ISBN?

-This may seem like a great deal.
+Getting a free ISBN may seem like a great deal.
 Who doesn’t like free?

 BUT …

-If you use a free ISBN from a self-publishing service, they’ll be listed as the Publisher of your book or it will say Independently Published.
+If you use a free ISBN from a self-publishing service, they’ll be listed as the Publisher of your book, or it will say Independently Published.

 In addition to this, according to Self-Publishing School, there’s another problem, “Most of the time, you can only use those free ISBNs with the channels those companies distribute through.”
 (1)